thiago-js/serverless-challenger/README.md

 ## The project

-Simple implementation to docker http hello full cycle with golang
+Simple sum with golang and serverless lambda function

 ## Author